kendoriddy/Space-Travelers-Hub/README.md

 # Space-Travelers-Hub

+The Space Travelers is a a React, Redux application based on the SpaceX API.
 This app is built with HTML | CSS | JAVASCRIPT | React and Redux and JEST it uses multiple API to render rockets and missions and enable users to have reserve the reocket and also join the mission.

 ![screenshot](./src/assets/images/img1.png)